-Planning approved for £231 million for the Barbican centre.
+Planning has been approved for a £231 million Barbican revamp.

 Philippa Simpson, the Barbican Centre’s chief operating officer, said: “We’re thrilled that phase 1 of Barbican Renewal has been approved.”

-The City Corporation gave £191 million towards the £231 million, with the remaining funds coming from Philanthropic and partnerships.
+The City Corporation is putting in £191 million of the total, with the rest expected to come from philanthropy and partnerships.

-“It’s vital to involve disabled people at a high level in the design and redevelopment, not just venue users or employees, but also people with relevant access expertise.”
+“It’s vital to involve disabled people at a high level in the design and redevelopment, not just venue users or employees, but also people with relevant access expertise,” it said.

 “The facilities backstage at the Barbican are better for me as a disabled performer than I’ve found at any other major venue.
 I’m hoping that the renovations go further yet, and set a standard for the industry.”